aws/karpenter-provider-aws/designs/node-upgrades.md

 ## User Stories

-* Karpenter will be able to automatically upgrade node AMIs to match their Provisioner requirements.
+* Karpenter will be able to automatically upgrade node AMIs to match their provisioning requirements.
 * Karpenter will be able to enable other providers to implement their own drift mechanisms.

 ### Background - What is node drift?

 A drifted node is one whose spec and metadata does not match the spec of its Provisioner and ProviderRef.
 A node can drift when a user changes their Provisioner or ProviderRef.
-For example, if a user who changes their architecture requirements to only `amd64` from `arm64`, any existing `arm64` nodes will drift.
-In another example, if a user changes the tags in the AWSNodeTemplate, they will have instances with drifted tags.
+For example, if a user changes their architecture requirements to only `amd64` from `arm64`, any existing `arm64` nodes will drift.
+In another example, if a user changes the tags in the AWSNodeTemplate, their nodes will drift due to mis-matching tags.
 These are both actions done within the cluster.

 Yet, a node can drift without modifying the Provisioner or ProviderRef.
-Underlying infrastructure in the Cloud Provider can be changed outside of the cluster.
-More specifically, using anything except the `aws-ids` filter in the `AWSNodeTemplate` `AMISelector` allows the AMI to change when a new AL2 EKS Optimized AMI is released, making nodes drift.
-Additionally, if a user changes the tags on their AMIs and uses arbitrary tags in the `AWSNodeTemplate`, nodes can also drift.
+Underlying infrastructure in the Provider can be changed outside of the cluster.
+For example, using defaults in the `AWSNodeTemplate` `AMISelector` allows the AMI to change when a new AL2 EKS Optimized AMI is released, creating drifted nodes.
+Additionally, the same can happen if a user changes the tags on their AMIs and uses arbitrary tags in the `AWSNodeTemplate`.

 ## How will Karpenter upgrade nodes?

-When upgrading a node, Karpenter will minimize the downtime of the applications on the node by first creating the replacement node before terminating the old node.
-Once the replacement is ready, Karpenter will cordon and drain the old node, terminating it when it’s fully drained.
-Once the old node has been terminated, the upgrade will be complete.
+When upgrading a node, Karpenter will minimize the downtime of the applications on the node by initating provisioning logic for a replacement node before terminating drifted nodes.
+Once Karpenter has begun provisioning the replacement node, Karpenter will cordon and drain the old node, terminating it when it’s fully drained, then finishing the upgrade.

-Upgrading nodes without a dedicated controller to orchestrate the logic means using the termination controller to scale down and the provisioning controller to scale back up.
-Since the termination controller asynchronously scales down the cluster as quick as possible, rate-limiting only happens at the pod level.
+Karpenter's currently does not have a dedicated controller for drift.
+With no rate-limiting, this means using the termination controller to scale down and the provisioning controller to scale back up.
+Since the termination controller asynchronously scales down the cluster as quick as possible, rate-limiting only happens at the pod level with user-controls.
 In creating a dedicated controller to orchestrate the logic, Karpenter can begin to rate-limit at the node level.
-There are two options to upgrading nodes here - serially and in parallel.
+Rate-limiting can be done serially and in parallel.

 ### Option 1 - Upgrade Serially

 Karpenter will only upgrade one node at a time.
 Each node's upgrade will be complete when its replacement is ready and the old node is terminated.
-This naturally rate-limits node upgrades to node initialization time and means that users will only have to worry about one node disruption at a time with upgrades.
+This naturally rate-limits node upgrades to node initialization and pod-rescheduling time and means that users will only have to worry about one node disruption at a time with upgrades.

 With serial upgrades, new nodes that cannot become ready or old nodes that cannot fully drain can stop the upgrade process altogether.
-For example, an old node could fail to fully drain due to a PDB or a do-not-evict annotation, which may require manual intervention.
-A new node could fail to become ready for many reasons.
+While Karpenter will not upgrade nodes with blocking PDBs or `do-not-evict` pods, provisioning a new node can fail for many reasons.
 For one, if the new AMI is incompatible with the cluster's applications, Karpenter should not upgrade more nodes as more upgrades to that AMI would likely fail.
-On the other hand, sometimes a failed upgrade can succeed in other cases like with an [Outdated CNI](https://karpenter.sh/v0.16.3/troubleshooting/#nodes-stuck-in-pending-and-not-running-the-kubelet-due-to-outdated-cni) - where using a newer instance type could fail where an older instance type would succeed.
+On the other hand, sometimes a newly provisioned node can succeed in other cases like with an [Outdated CNI](https://karpenter.sh/v0.16.3/troubleshooting/#nodes-stuck-in-pending-and-not-running-the-kubelet-due-to-outdated-cni) - where using a newer instance type could fail where an older instance type would succeed.

-In order to not permanently block serial upgrades, upgrades will have timeouts.
+In order to not permanently block serial upgrades, upgrades will have timeout.
 Relying on Kubernetes native concepts, Karpenter will compute a drain timeout that respects the `GracefulTerminationPeriodSeconds` on the pods on the nodes by summing all remaining `GracefulTerminationPeriodSeconds` fields.
 This accounts for the worst case where Karpenter can only evict one pod at a time, taking as long as possible.
 If Karpenter fails to create a replacement node, Karpenter can terminate the unitialized upgraded node, where rolling back is already complete.

 ### Option 2 - Upgrade in Parallel

 For some use cases, upgrading serially may be too slow.
 To combat this, Karpenter can upgrade in parallel, allowing more than one node to upgrade at a time.
 In contrast to upgrading serially, upgrading in parallel requires opinionated hyper-parameters or allowing an API for users to configure them.

 #### Option 2a - In parallel with controls